Omkareshwar1610/Weather_Project/README.md

-# Weather_project is a CLI based project which predicts the weather data of fuve major cities.
+# Weather_project is a CLI based project which predicts the weather data of five major cities.

 There are five cities namely Bangalore,Chennai,Delhi, Hyderabad & Mumbai accordingly of which the json file for the weather data are being stored..